-If you are having some weird symptoms that made you think you may be pregnant, but then have heavy bleeding, you may want to see a healthcare provider to find out what is going on.
+If you are experiencing symptoms that could indicate pregnancy, and made you think you may be pregnant, but then have heavy bleeding, you may want to see a healthcare provider as soon as possible.
 This could be caused by a hormonal imbalance, an infection, or a possible miscarriage.
-But the only way to know for sure is by seeking medical care.

-What if I notice some cramping and I am pregnant?
+What if I notice some cramping during pregnancy?